mikegagnon/trophy/README.md

 ## Copyrights

-All trophy images taken from https://emojipedia.org, and are copyrighted by others, msotly Apple.
+All trophy images taken from https://emojipedia.org, and are copyrighted by others, mostly Apple.
 I'm unsure what license they offer, but since this demo is merely private a demo, I think we're fine.
 The open-licensed emojis I found weren't as nice IMO.